 Due to our applied program design and select cohort size, our admittance process is holistic and does not focus on a single attribute.
 We look for students who not only have strong academic records, appropriate preparation, and indicated potential for success, but also students who have research interests consistent with the strengths of our department.

 As such we consider a wide range of factors when admitting applicants to the program and in offering funding.
-These include GPA, course preparedness, GRE scores, letters of recommendation, and the letter of intent.
+These include GPA, course preparedness, GRE scores (waived for the Fall 2021 Admissions cycle), letters of recommendation, and the letter of intent, and a short video about why you are a good fit for the program.

-The University also requires international applicants to demonstrate English proficieny through one of many English test options.
+The University also requires international applicants to demonstrate English proficiency through one of many English test options.
 Visit the Global Education Office site here for more information.

 Our incoming Ph.D. cohorts begin in the Fall semester.
 Any applicant - domestic or international - seeking funding must complete and submit their application no later than February 15.
 International applicants whether or not seeking funding must complete their application by February 15.
 Domestic students not seeking funding must complete their application by July 1.